macbrayne/inventory-pause-forge/README.md

 __Mod Compat__:
 - Custom mod class names: A custom list of GUI class names can be input here to force the screen to pause the game
+- Time between compat ticks: Frequency in ticks (20 ticks = every second) to unpause when in screens specified in "Compat mod class names"
+- Compat mod class names: A custom list of GUI class names can be input here to tick less often
 </details>